kunSong/Note/ProgrammingInScala/Chapter2FirstStepsinScala.md

 ## Chapter 2 First Steps in Scala

 ### Vocabulary
+  + vetern
-  + vetern: a person who has had long experience in a particular field.
+    - a person who has had long experience in a particular field.
   + fire house
   + interpreter
   + interactive